Galesburg Promise

 How long am I eligible to receive Galesburg Promise?

-Your first application for the Galesburg Promise Scholarship is due by June 15th of the year you graduate from High School or the year following high school graduation.
-You may receive Promise for a total of three years or a maximum of 64 credit hours or whichever comes first.
+Your first application for the Galesburg Promise Scholarship is due by June 15 of the year you graduate from high school or the year following high school graduation.
+You may receive Promise for a total of three years or a maximum of 64 credit hours, or whichever comes first.
 See the Steps to Apply for Returning Students above.

 Does the Galesburg Promise cover the cost of books and fees?

-Do I have to be a full-time student in order to receive Galesburg Promise?
+Do I have to be a full-time student to receive Galesburg Promise?

 No. Fall and Spring semesters, minimum enrollment is 9 credit hours.
 Galesburg Promise will pay for a maximum of 16 hours each semester.
 The minimum enrollment requirement does not apply to the Summer semester.